-OPEB Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources - The net OPEB liability was measured as of June 30, 2021 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2020 and rolled forward using generally accepted actuarial procedures.
+OPEB Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources - At June 30, 2023 the City reported a liability \$\$664,688 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2022 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2021 and rolled forward using generally accepted actuarial procedures.
 The City's proportion of the net OPEB liability was based on a projection of the City's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating entities, actuarially determined.
-The City's proportionate share at June 30, 2021, was .026 percent for non-hazardous.

-For the year ended June 30, 2021, the City recognized OPEB expenses of \$64,361.
-At June 30, 2021, the City reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+The City's proportionate share at June 30, 2022, was .02 percent for non-hazardous and .03 percent for hazardous.
+For the year ended June 30, 2023, the City recognized OPEB expenses of \$119,489.
+At June 30, 2023, the City reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

-ed Outflow of esources Deferred Inflow of Resources Differences between expected and actual results \$ 77,210 \$ 146,596 Implicit subsidy 16,156 Changes of assumptions 130,173 457 Net difference between projected and actual earnings on plan investments - 126,286 Changes in proportion and difference between City contributions and proportionate share of contributions 32,058 5,952 City contributions subsequent to the measurement date 53,580 - Total \$ 309,177 \$ 279,291
+Οι eferred utflows of esources Ir Deferred oflows of esources Implicit subsidy \$ 16,752 \$ - Differences between expected and actual results 44,373 103,638 Changes of assumptions 107,641 98,596 Net difference between projected and actual earnings on plan investments 25,805 2 Changes in proportion and differences between employer contribution and proportionate share of contribution 251,031 107,173 City's contributions subsequent to the measurement date 39,064 - Total \$ 484,666 \$ 309,407